-Just months later, however, the United States invaded the island during the 1898 Spanish-American War, a broader U.S. effort to push Spain out of the Caribbean and the Pacific.
+Just months later, however, the United States invaded the island during the 1898 Spanish-American War as part of a broader effort to push Spain out of the Caribbean and the Pacific.
 Spain lost the war and ceded Puerto Rico to the United States, along with other territories, including Guam and the Philippines.

 How has its relationship with the United States evolved?

 A raft of legislation and court rulings in the early twentieth century forged a unique relationship between Washington and its Caribbean territory.
 After two years of direct U.S. military rule, the 1900 Foraker Act reestablished a civilian government and specified Puerto Rico’s territory status.
 While it had an elected legislature, the U.S. president appointed the island’s governor and other major officials.
 The Foraker Act also granted Puerto Ricans a nonvoting representative in Congress, but not citizenship.
 Ambiguity over the island’s status was fueled by Supreme Court cases [PDF] that declared it an unincorporated territory with no clear path to statehood.